aflah02/Hope_Speech_Detection/README.md

 # Hope Speech Detection: Identifying Positive Actors in Toxic Discourses

-This repository contains our course project for CSE 343 (Monsoon 2022).
+This repository contains our course project for [CSE 343 (Monsoon 2022)](http://techtree.iiitd.edu.in/viewDescription/filename?=CSE343).

 ### What is Hope Speech?

 Hope speech is any message or content that is positive, encouraging, reassuring, inclusive and supportive that inspires and engenders optimism in the minds of people.

 ### TLDR for our project?

+We define two tasks:

+Task 1: Multiclass Hope Speech Detection; In this task, we categorize the tweets into three classes, Hope, Non-Hope and Non-English.

+Task 2: Two class classification; In this task we categorize the tweets as Hope and Non-Hope speech and drop the “Non-English” class.

 We match SOTA in Task 1 with simple ML Models while we beat SOTA in Task 2, and by a lot ;) using DL Models